Abdy01/DVWA-Walkthrough/CSRF/README.md

 Source: DVWA Documentation

 ## Low Security
-The functionality of this exercise is a change password input and the objective of the challenge is to make the current user change their own password, without them knowing about their actions, using a CSRF attack.
+The functionality of this exercise is a change password mechanism and the objective of the challenge is to make the current user change their own password, without them knowing about their actions, using a CSRF attack.

 <p align="center">
   <img src="https://github.com/Abdy01/DVWA-Walkthrough/blob/main/CSRF/!images/csrf1.png?raw=true">